-If, based on the work we have performed on the other information that we obtained prior to the date of this auditors' report, we conclude that there is a material misstatement of this other information, we are required to report that fact.
+If, based on the work we have performed, we conclude that there is a material misstatement of this other information, we are required to report that fact.
 We have nothing to report in this regard.

 When we read the annual report, if we conclude that there is a material misstatement therein, we are required to communicate the matter to the directors, and respond to that matter in accordance with the requirements of CISA 720 (revised).